 Printed in the United States of America.

+ISBN-13: 978-1-68050-238-1

+Encoded using the finest acid-free high-entropy binary digits.

+Book version: P1.0-February 2017

-ISBN-13: 978-1-934356-80-7 Printed on acid-free paper.
-Book version: P2.0-August 2012 Now that you've gained some confidence with how Cucumber works, it's worth stepping back for a few moments and doing a little studying.
+Now that you've gained some confidence with how Cucumber works, it's worth stepping back for a few moments and doing a little studying.
 We're going to look at Gherkin, the language we use for writing Cucumber features.